ikegwukc/Quals-ReadingList/Theo/Theo-CheatSheet.md

     - Comprehensive income is the total change in equity for a reporting period other than that from transactions with owners.

-##### Cash versus accural accounting
+##### Cash versus accrual accounting

 - Over short periods of time, recording only cash flow is not accurate.
-The accural accounting model records both cash flows and accruals and provides a measure of periodic performance called **net income**.
+The accrual accounting model records both cash flows and accruals and provides a measure of periodic performance called **net income**.

-- **net income is a product of using accural accounting. net income =  income -  Cost of Goods Sold (COGS) - expenses - taxes
+- **net income is a product of using accrual accounting. net income =  income -  Cost of Goods Sold (COGS) - expenses - taxes

 - **current net operating cash flows** is a product from cash accounting